fortran-lang/fortran-lang.org/learn/building_programs/project_make.md

 For this part we will work with
 <a href="https://github.com/jacobwilliams/fortran-csv-module/tree/1.2.0" target="_blank" rel="noopener"> the Fortran CSV module (v1.2.0)</a>.
-Aim is it to write a ``Makefile`` to compile this project to a static library.
+Our goal is to write a ``Makefile`` to compile this project to a static library.
 Start by cloning the repository

 ```